segmentio/analytics-react/README.md

 In the next sections you'll build out your implementation to track page loads, to identify individual users of your app, and track the actions they take.

-## 🔍 Step 2: Track Page Loads in an SPA
+## 📱 Step 2: Track Page Views in an SPA
 > **Tip!** If your React application is **not** a Single Page application, you can uncomment the section in the above snippet and skip to Step 3.

 The snippet from Step 1 loads `Analytics.js` into your app and is ready to track page loads.
 However, most React apps are a Single Page App (SPA), and in SPAs clicking a link or a new tab does not reload the whole webpage.